lxc/incus-os/doc/index.md

     make test

-After Incus OS has completed its installation and is running in the virtual machine, to load applications run:
+After IncusOS has completed its installation and is running in the virtual machine, to load applications run:

     make test-applications